WanionTechnologies/Encryptable/docs/COMPLIANCE_ANALYSIS.md

 **Proactive Memory Exposure Mitigation:**
 Encryptable goes beyond standard cryptographic controls by proactively clearing (zerifying) secrets, decrypted data, and derivation material from JVM memory at the end of each request.
 This memory cleaning strategy minimizes the risk of sensitive data lingering in memory, reduces the attack surface for heap dumps and forensic analysis, and demonstrates best-in-class privacy hygiene for audit and compliance.

-*Due to its strong cryptographic foundation, zero-knowledge architecture, data minimization principles, and memory exposure mitigation, Encryptable is likely compliant with many other privacy and data protection regulations worldwide, beyond those listed here.
+*Due to its strong cryptographic foundation, request-scoped (transient) knowledge architecture, data minimization principles, and memory exposure mitigation, Encryptable is likely compliant with many other privacy and data protection regulations worldwide, beyond those listed here.
 However, users should always verify compliance with local laws and industry-specific requirements.*

 ---